-Group work is a necessary part of college.
-Collaborative learning is becoming a central element in the educational system, and many school projects depend on solid team effort to be successful.
+Group projects are a necessary part of college.
+Collaborative learning is becoming a central element in the educational system, and many school projects depend on a solid team effort to be successful.
 Some students embrace group work, while others despise it.
 Here are some tips on how to handle the dynamics inside a group so that you end up with a better grade and a positive group experience.

 Professors are fond of assigning group projects.
 Sometimes, the professors would let the students choose their own group, but more often than not, they choose the group members themselves.
 You’re lucky if you end up with teammates that are easy to work with, but unless you have total control of choosing your group, be prepared to have members that will make life more difficult for everyone during the course of the project.

 The key to dealing with potentially problematic members is to focus more on their ideas than their delivery of these ideas.
 More often than not, we are blinded by the personality of an individual and can’t see anything beyond that.
 A negative team member may have ideas that seem viable but no one wants to try it because the person delivering the ideas is unlikable.
 On the other hand, a personable group member may be contributing little to the project but everyone wants the person around because of the fun he or she brings to the group.